Cadasta/cadasta-docs/en/04-records.md

 Next, you'll be asked to add relationship details: including the [tenure type](#tenure-type) and notes about the tenure.

-When you're done adding notes about the relationship, click save.
+When you're done adding notes about the relationship, click Save.

 #### Tenure Type {#tenure-type}